 The evaluation was composed of four core elements, under each of which were a number of distinct activities:

 - Quantitative and qualitative impact evaluation (including a local economy-wide impact evaluation to provide an estimate of the programme multiplier effect);

 - Operational evaluation (including a process and institutional capacity assessment, a costing study, a process review of the emergency payments system, and operational monitoring of HSNP bi-monthly payment cycles);

 - Policy analysis (including a targeting analysis, microsimulation analysis of different design options for HSNP phase 3, a review of the HSNP registration instrument, and a strategic policy review of the HSNP and its place within the NSNP); and

 - Communications and Learning workstream in order to disseminate the evaluation findings to a relevant group of stakeholders and build knowledge within the Programme Implementation and Learning Unit (PILU) about how to carry forward the evaluation work.

-This evaluation will provide crucial information about the impact and performance of the second phase of the HSNP, in order to both support accountability of the programme to its funders (including Kenyan tax payers), and inform the design of future phases of the programme and wider NSNP.
-The findings generated by the evaluation will feed directly into ongoing national policy debates, and help build the evidence base around social protection both nationally and internationally.
+This evaluation provided crucial information about the impact and performance of the second phase of the HSNP, in order to both support accountability of the programme to its funders (including Kenyan tax payers), and inform the design of future phases of the programme and wider NSNP.
+The findings generated by the evaluation feed directly into ongoing national policy debates, and help build the evidence base around social protection both nationally and internationally.